gpsites/ecosmos.com/articles/libertarian-thinking.md

-We can now appreciate what Rand was signaling with her outrage at being grouped or associated in any way with [anarchists](http://aynrandlexicon.com/lexicon/anarchism.html) in particular and libertarians in general: she was refusing the mental, personal, and social chaos that flows from a fundamentally flawed way of seeing things.
-Rand understood that the essential concept in politics is individual rights, and so she identified totalitarianism and anarchism as indistinguishable in what's important: their complete lack of an objective recognition and systematic protection of man's rights.
+We can now appreciate what Rand was signaling with her outrage at being grouped or associated in any way with [anarchists](http://aynrandlexicon.com/lexicon/anarchism.html) in particular and libertarians in general: she was refusing the mental, personal, and social chaos that flows from a fundamentally flawed way of grasping things.
+Rand understood that the essential concept in politics is individual rights, and so she identified totalitarianism and anarchism as indistinguishable in what's important: their complete lack of an objective recognition and systematic protection of human rights.
 In contrast, as noted above, the libertarian way of thinking mis-classifies totalitarianism and anarchism as moral opposites by focusing on the inessential characteristic of size.
-If the purpose of politics is to sort out and enact the conditions required for people to successfully live among one another, this kind of confusion is about as disastrous as it gets --- even while self-consciously seeking the good, the conceptual lens of libertarianism will drive you to its opposite.
+If the purpose of politics is to sort out and enact the conditions required for people to successfully live among one another, this kind of confusion is about as disastrous as it gets --- even while self-consciously seeking the good, the conceptual lens of libertarianism drives you in the opposite direction.

 And conversely, the libertarian framework fails to capture crucial differences.
-Consider a powerful government that performs *all and only* its proper functions in the defense of man's rights, and one that happens to have all the same laws and institutions but also has, say, conscription on the books just in case war breaks out.
+Consider a powerful government that performs *all and only* its proper functions in the defense of individual rights, and one that happens to have all the same laws and institutions but also has, say, conscription on the books just in case war breaks out.
 These two governments are all but indistinguishable (and neither is smiled on) in the libertarians' basic classification scheme based on size.
-But Objectivists see these two as moral opposites because one is committed to the essential task of the defense of man's rights and the other is not.
+But Objectivists see these two as moral opposites because one is committed to the essential task of the defense of rights and the other is not.
 Even though not currently violating any rights, the government with conscription laws clearly rejects the key principle of the field.
-It has no principled defense against the slippery slope to serfdom we've seen play out in history all too many times.
+It has no principled defense against a slippery slope to serfdom.

 The politics of liberty that Objectivism advocates really does depend on a particular philosophical foundation.
 The Libertarian movement might be in a better position to understand this if they